polypheny/Website/documentation/README.md

 ## For developers
 * [Project Structure]{:.heading.flip-title} --- Basic overview on the different parts of Polypheny.
 * [GitHub Labels]{:.heading.flip-title} --- Best practices for handling issues and pull requests.
+* [Testing]{:.heading.flip-title} --- Including and excluding tests into the used Testsuite.
 * [Logging]{:.heading.flip-title} --- Dealing with the logger.
 * [Documentation Guidelines]{:.heading.flip-title} --- What and how to document.
 * [Dependency Management]{:.heading.flip-title} --- How we deal with dependencies.